lidofinance/lido-improvement-proposals/LIPS/lip-composite_beacon_report_receiver.md

 function removeCallback(uint256 _atIndex) external override onlyVoting
 ```
 Removes element with a given by the `_atIndex` param position from the callbacks array.
-Elements after the `_atIndex` position are shifted one position left to preserve an existing invocation order.
+Elements after the `_atIndex` position are shifted one position left to preserve the existing invocation order.
 * Reverts if `_atIndex` is equal to or greater than the length of the callbacks array.
 * Reverts if `msg.sender` is not equal to the stored `voting` address.
 * Emits the `CallbackRemoved` event.